mritunjaypandey2k24/FRT_Project_Medick/Readme.md

 The Integrated HealthBot and Appointment Booking System project aims to address the challenges of remote healthcare by developing a comprehensive platform that combines a user-friendly appointment booking system with an AI-powered healthbot.
 The platform will allow patients to schedule appointments with healthcare providers easily while also providing personalized health assistance and remote monitoring capabilities through a virtual health assistant.
-### This web based restaurant application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+### This integrated healthcare platform is developed as part of the Future Ready Talent Internship program, a collaboration between Microsoft, Future Skills Prime, Quess, Github, and EY, aimed at fostering innovation in remote healthcare solutions.

 **Project Link** - https://agreeable-coast-01f0bf600.3.azurestaticapps.net